 • Impact Investing.
 This strategy focuses not on financial return but on making the largest measurable social or environmental impact.
 Generally, these investments are not available in the public market and are relatively illiquid.

-Luckily you don’t have to choose between sacrificing your values and growing your funds.
-A 2020 report from Morgan Stanley found that sustainable fund portfolios outperformed traditional funds.
+Luckily you don’t have to choose between sacrificing your values and growing your funds—a 2020 report from Morgan Stanley found that sustainable fund portfolios outperformed traditional funds.

 What to Look for in Your Nonprofit Investment Management Tools